stas-sultanov/ms-ps-modules/sources/PowerPlatform/readme.md

 | Admin.Update      | Update an environment within the Power Platform tenant.

-The following functions are for Environment management purposeses.
+The following functions are for Environment management purposes.

 | Name                               | Description
 | :---                               | :---
-| AsyncOperation.Await               | Await completion of the Async Opertion.
+| AsyncOperation.Await               | Await completion of the Async Operation.
 | BusinessUnit.GetRootId             | Get Id of the root Business Unit within the Power Platform Environment.
 | ManagedIdentity.CreateIfNotExist   | Create a Managed Identity within the Power Platform Environment.
 | ManagedIdentity.DeleteIfExist      | Delete a Managed Identity from the Power Platform environment.